cnr-isti-vclab/relight/relightlab/roadmap.md

 ## Bugs

 * dark theme on windows conflicts
-* integrated normal seems to be reverrsed. (might be a y top/bottom problem).
 * Find highlights crashes if quitting early.
 * Accessing the crop tab before loading the project causes it to stop working.
-* check for lights before exporting normals or rtis.
 * ptm and hsh number of planes cannot be changed.
 * check for invalid inner circle when creating a sphere.
 * open folder in queue